joeyklee/broc-cli-geo/markdown/01_working_with_geospatial_files.md

 ### Getting basic information about a geospatial data file

-The `ogrinfo` command from the GDAL toolkit allows us to find out what a geospatial vector data file contains.
+The [`ogrinfo`](http://www.gdal.org/ogrinfo.html) command from the GDAL toolkit allows us to find out what a geospatial vector data file contains.

+Use `man ogrinfo` to get detailed help for `ogrinfo` at the command-line.

 The `~/data` directory contains 10m resolution countries data from [Natural Earth](www.naturalearthdata.com).
 If we want to know what layers a file contains, we can run `ogrinfo` like so: